KILTprotocol/docs/docs/concepts/09_glossary.md

 The central chain in the Polkadot network that coordinates communication and consensus between different parachains.
 More details about Parachains can be found at the [offical Polkadot documentation](https://wiki.polkadot.network/docs/learn-architecture)

-I hope this glossary helps clarify some of the key terms related to the KILT Protocol!